 Parrot Stroke Recovery

-While a stroke is a major and traumatic event, life can continue.
-The American Veterinary Medical Association journal said parrots often live full lives after a stroke with appropriate support.
+While a stroke is inevitably traumatic, life goes on for many pet birds.
+The American Veterinary Medical Association journal said parrots often live full lives post-stroke when given ongoing support.

 Ensure the parrot gets ample rest and that the temperature is well-optimized.
-While you don’t want the parrot to be too cold, overheating the brain can lead to post-stroke complications.
+While you don’t want the parrot to be too cold, overheating can lead to post-stroke complications.

-After a stroke, seizures can arise, but these can be managed with prescription medication.
+Post-stroke, seizures can arise, but they can be managed with prescription medication.
 Veterinary Clinics of North America: Exotic Animal Practice recommends gabapentin or levetiracetam.